-The amount of specific allowance also takes into account the collateral value and recoverable amount of interest due, which may be discounted to reflect the impact of recovery process.
-The recovery process is estimated to be between one to five years, depending on default condition of the loan, type of collateral and whether under litigation.
+The amount of specific allowance also takes into account the collateral value and recoverable amount of interest due, which may be discounted to reflect the impact of the recovery process which is estimated to be between one to five years, depending on default condition of the loan, type of collateral and whether under litigation.
 The amount of the allowance is recognised in the income statement.